 What to do if you have the symptoms

 If you or anyone in your travel party has a fever, cough and difficulty breathing during or after travel, seek medical attention immediately.
-Inform your health care provider about your travel history and if you have been in close contact with someone who has traveled to or from China.
+Inform your health care provider about your travel history and if you have been in close contact with someone who has traveled to or from any affected countries.

 It is important at this time that you limit contact with other people, wear a face mask and wash your hands frequently until you receive medical assistance.

-If you experience mild respiratory symptoms, and have no travel history to China, do practice basic hand and respiratory hygiene.
+If you experience mild respiratory symptoms, and have no travel history to any affected countries, do practice basic hand and respiratory hygiene.
 It is also best that you stay indoors until you have recovered as a lowered immune system is more susceptible to infections.

 Check your travel route

-With more than 24,000 reported cases of infection within China, more and more countries and airlines are restricting travel to and from China.
+With more than 930,000 reported cases of infection around the world, more and more countries and airlines are restricting travel to and from the affected countries.
 As such, it is important to plan your travel routes accordingly to avoid being stranded and having to pay a hefty price for a new ticket.

 Check your flight connections and the travel restriction of your desired country of destination.
 Take care to avoid routes that may cause alarm.
-Even if you were in transit in China for a short period of time, you may be denied entry at your final destination.
+Even if you were in transit in the affected countries for a short period of time, you may be denied entry at your final destination.

-If you have travel plans to Wuhan, China, check our information page for updates on airline status and its policy for rescheduling, rerouting and refund.
+If you have travel plans to Wuhan, China, or Hong Kong and Macau, check our information page for updates on airline status and its policy for rescheduling, rerouting and refund.